Loading...

 Before we go on to calculating acceleration, it's important to know that acceleration is a vector quantity.

-So a vector quantity has a direction associated with it and that direction is very important 'cause if the direction is different, the result is different.
+So a vector quantity has a direction associated with it, and that direction is very important, 'cause if the direction is different, the result is different.

-So we could describe that acceleration as positive acceleration and because acceleration is a vector, then if we accelerate something to the left, we get a different result, we get an object moving in the opposite direction to a velocity of minus four metres per second because we're describing directions as positive and negative.
+And because acceleration is a vector, then if we accelerate something to the left, we get a different result, we get an object moving in the opposite direction to a velocity of minus 4 meters per second, because we're describing directions as positive and negative.

 So it is important to know which direction the object accelerates.